Atlanta Public Schools cheating scandal: Trial

-Shani Robinson, former first-grade Dunbar Elementary teacher: one year in prison, 4 years of probation, $1,000 fine, 1,000 hours of community service.

 Nine of the 11 educators convicted of racketeering appealed.
-Two of those nine, Tamara Cotman Johnson and Angela Williamson, went directly to the appeals court, lost, and reported for prison in October 2018.
+Two of those nine went directly to the appeals court, lost, and reported for prison in October 2018.

-In popular culture

-Jon Stewart, the then-host of The Daily Show, compared the cheating scandal to Wall Street scandal.

 Art & adaptation

 Wrong Answer

-Ryan Coogler will work with Michael B. Jordan for a fourth time in the upcoming film Wrong Answer, based on the Atlanta Public Schools cheating scandal.
+Ryan Coogler will work with Michael B. Jordan in the upcoming film Wrong Answer, based on the Atlanta Public Schools cheating scandal.

 Ranked

 The Atlanta Public Schools cheating scandal was an inspiration for Ranked, a musical about academic pressure in school.
 Kyle Holmes (book) and David Taylor Gomes (music & lyrics) cite the scandal as one of their main inspirations for a storyline that featured adults cheating on behalf of students.
 The show opened at Granite Bay High School three weeks after Operation Varsity Blues charges were made public.
 The timing of the musical's debut in relation to the scandal was serendipitous, and earned the high school national attention.